List of Fables characters: Baba Yaga

 One of the Adversary's most powerful sorceresses, Baba Yaga arrived in Fabletown after taking the form of Red Riding Hood.
 In this disguise, she seduced, interrogated and tortured Boy Blue, and then led an army of wooden soldiers to attack Fabletown.
 She was defeated in a magical battle with Frau Totenkinder on the roof of the main Fabletown building where Totenkinder had spent years laying down protective spells, giving her the advantage.
-The rest of Fabletown believes Baba Yaga died in this battle; however, Bigby and Totenkinder kept her alive and restrained, regularly drained of magical power, in a secret prison cell in order to extract information from her.
+The rest of Fabletown believes Baba Yaga died in this battle, but Bigby and Totenkinder kept her alive and restrained, regularly drained of magical power, in a secret prison cell in order to extract information from her.

 Her legendary chicken-legged hut was sent to the mundane world during the battle between Baba Yaga and the Boxers, an elite team of sorcerers whose mission is to seal away "Great old powers".
 To detain the witch, they had to remove her hut, as it protected her from the Boxers' lures.
 A conjured Field Gate was set up to send the hut to a random world, which turned out to be the mundane world, leaving Baba Yaga behind.
 Without the hut's protection, she was quickly captured.
 After fifty years of being "boxed away" she struck a deal with the Empire to serve it instead of being trapped forever.

 The hut was stored at the Farm, kept under tight magical control.
 It awoke during the Baba Yaga's mission, broke through the controlling spells and went on a rampage when Baba Yaga came through in disguise, providing Frau Totenkinder with a clue to her true identity.
 It was shown tied down on the Farm shortly after Baba Yaga's escape.

 Baba Yaga is served by the three demigod knights of the Rus, Bright Day, Radiant Sun and Dark Night, who rank among the most formidable warriors in the Empire.
 All three faced and were defeated by Boy Blue during his return to the Homelands, but due to their irrevocable bond with Baba Yaga, none of the three were able to die.
 Bright Day represented his mistress at the Imperial conference, appearing only as a head.

 Later, after Mr. Dark was released and unbound the various enchantments that had drawn on his power, including those holding her, Baba Yaga escaped from her cell, only to find herself trapped in the labyrinth rubble.
-She summons her knights, fully reformed, and plans her escape.
-However, before she can flee, she is defeated and killed, by the unlikely Bufkin who had been trapped within the Woodland office as well.
+She summons her knights, fully reformed, and plans her escape, but before she can flee, she is defeated and killed, by the unlikely Bufkin who had been trapped within the Woodland office as well.